cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 - all output values provided by the function are used,
 - the target is the latest supported target (might be different from a default target),
 - the optimization level is set to `experimental`,
 - for internal arrays, the array jump table is not included in the measurement.
-The size of the jump table corresponds to the number of elements in the array, and is not related to the function itself.
+The size of the jump table corresponds to the number of elements in the array and is not related to the function itself.

 If a function just returns its input parameter as the return value and does nothing else, it doesn't produce any instruction—its size is zero.
 The system libraries sometimes use these functions for consistency, for example, as a special case for a vararg function.

 The following types of function calls are measured: